German atrocities committed against Soviet prisoners of war: Death marches

-Prisoners were often forced to march hundreds of kilometers on foot with no or inadequate food or water.
+Prisoners were often forced to march hundreds of kilometers on foot with little to no food or water.
 Guards frequently shot anyone who fell behind, and the quantity of corpses left behind created a health hazard.
 Sometimes Soviet prisoners were able to escape due to inadequate supervision.
 The use of railcars for transport was often forbidden to prevent the spread of disease, though open cattle wagons were used after October 1941, which resulted in the death of some 20 percent of passengers due to cold weather.
 A figure of 200,000 to 250,000 deaths in transit is provided in Russian estimates.